Get Help from Bob Vila

 As you work, be sure to keep track of which wire goes where, especially if the wires aren’t color-coded.
 The black or red “hot” wire attaches to the brass screw (or goes in the hole on the same side as the brass screw).
 Meanwhile, the white “neutral” wire connects to the silver screw (or goes in the hole on the same side as the silver screw).
 Finally, note the location of the ground wire.
 This green or bare copper wire is usually attached to a green terminal screw on the light switch, so you’ll need to unscrew it.
 Sometimes, the ground wire is connected to a screw on the electrical box itself, in which case you can leave it alone.

 If necessary, use a wire stripper to expose about a half inch of both the hot and neutral wires.
-Now, get the new light switch ready, using its on-off labels to help you orient the unit right-side up.
+Now, get the replacement light switch ready, using its on-off labels to help you orient the unit right-side up.
 Next, starting with the hot wire, begin attaching the wires to the new switch.
 If you’re connecting the wires to terminal screws, twist the exposed portion of the hot wire into a clockwise loop, fit the loop over the brass screw (with the tip of the wire pointing away from the room), then tighten the screw.
 If, however, the switch has push connectors on its rear side, simply guide the hot wire into the appropriate hole.

 Move on to attaching the neutral wire to the light switch, using the same technique you used to attach the hot wire.
 If the ground wire had been connected to the old switch, complete the wiring by attaching the ground.
 If the ground wire had been (and is still) connected to the box, let it be.
 Once all the wires are hooked up, push the switch back into the electrical box and secure it to the wall with screws at top and bottom.
 Finally, return to the electrical panel and restore power to the light switch.
 Test to make sure it works, and if it does, screw the faceplate back into position.